 Student Accounts and the Office of Financial Aid are here to help students coordinate the information they need to manage their tuition and financial aid awards, see student loan options, get financial assistance, and more.

-At Denison, research is a powerful way to learn about the world and yourself.
+At Denison, research is a powerful tool to learn about the world and yourself.
 Whether you tackle a project in astronomy or art, physics or philosophy, every student, in every discipline, has the opportunity to explore, encounter, examine, discover, demonstrate, and investigate.
-And it’s a great way to develop skills in analysis, problem-solving and communication.
+As part of our research programs, Denison offers a unique research residency program in Gilpatrick House, which is open to students involved in research as Summer Scholars, Senior Research Scholars, or other intensive research programs.

 Denison’s Studio Art program respects art traditions of the past but has a progressive eye to the future.
 The program emphasizes art-making as a means to thinking from multiple perspectives not only about oneself, but also about one’s relationship with the world of ideas.